Albert-S-Briscoe/xkb-geometry-documentation/README.md

 Other sources:

-- Random places and testing
+- Testing and other random places

 - https://gitlab.freedesktop.org/xorg/app/xkbcomp